-Published by Jocelyn Solis-Moreira, MS, Digital Editorial Assistant • One month ago
+Published by Jocelyn Solis-Moreira, MS, Digital Editorial Assistant • 2 months ago

 Studying neuroscience in graduate school allowed me to learn the wonders of the brain—a complex and amazing organ responsible for our behavior, emotions, and essentially, our conscious life.
 But despite its importance in our lives, the brain is still shrouded in mystery.
 As a scientist in training, I performed experiments that involved dissecting and analyzing the brain.
 Working in a lab for hours on end, it’s easy to become pigeonholed into learning only the specifics of your research project.
 The reality is that the life of a scientist involves monotonous laboratory tasks and dealing with failed experiments to finally find the one that does work.